ddkhen11/Mesh2SMPL/README.md

 6. **Prepare your 3D mesh data**

-    Place a folder containing your `.obj` mesh file, `.mtl` file, and `.jpg` texture file into `dataset_example/mesh_data`.
+    Place a folder containing your `.obj` mesh file and `.jpg` texture file into `dataset_example/mesh_data`.
 Ensure that your mesh file contains UV coordinates.

 7. **Run the `get_multiview_images.py` script**